 Abstract: The suprachiasmatic nucleus (SCN), site of the dominant mammalian circadian clock, contains a variety of different neurons that tend to form groups within the nucleus.
 Somatostatin was first discovered in hypothalamic extracts and identified as a hormone that inhibited secretion of growth hormone.
 Subsequently, somatostatin was found to be secreted by a broad range of tissues, including pancreas, intestinal tract and regions of the central nervous system outside the hypothalamus.
 In vivo the localization of somatostatin immunoreactivity (SS-ir) in mouse SCN was examined before.
 However, detailed information about the localization and developmental distribution of SS-ir neurons in the mouse SCN slice culture is lacking.
 SCN derived from 3 day old mouse, were maintained in culture at the interface between air and a culture medium.
 SS-ir neurons are detected within the general central SCN area and the surrounding region.
 The density of SS-ir was clearly increased during the SCN development in organotypic slice cultures at the level of the cell bodies.
 The results show that not all SCN-neuropeptidergic systems decline with in vitro development, and suggest a specific age-related role for SS in the SCN.
-These findings may provide new morphologic evidences for explaining the functional mechanism in the SCN.
-[Journal of American Science 2009;5(7):91-98].
+[Journal of American Science 2010;6(1):91-98].
 (ISSN: 1545-1003).

-Key words: Somatostatin immunoreactivity, Immunohistochemistry, Hypothalamus suprachiasmatic nucleus, Tissue culture, Mice.
+Key words: Somatostatin immunoreactivity, Immunohistochemistry, Hypothalamus suprachiasmatic nucleus, Organotypic slice culture, Mice.